mlflow/mlflow/docs/source/models.rst

   reference to an artifact with :ref:`input example <input-example>`.

 databricks_runtime
-    Databricks runtime version and type, if the model was saved in a Databricks notebook or job.
+    Databricks runtime version and type, if the model was trained in a Databricks notebook or job.

 Additional Logged Files
 ^^^^^^^^^^^^^^^^^^^^^^^
-For environment recreation, two additional files are automatically logged whenever a model is saved.
-These files can then be used to reinstall dependencies through either ``conda`` or ``pip``.
+For environment recreation, we automatically log ``conda.yaml`` and ``requirements.txt`` files whenever a model is logoged.
+These files can then be used to reinstall dependencies using either ``conda`` or ``pip``.

 conda.yaml
     When saving a model, MLflow provides the option to pass in a conda environment parameter that can contain dependencies used by the model.
 If no conda environment is provided, a default environment is created based on the flavor of the model.
 This conda environment is then saved in ``conda.yaml``. requirements.txt
-    The requirements file is created from the pip dependencies inside of the conda environment.
+    The requirements file is created from the `pip portion <https://www.anaconda.com/blog/using-pip-in-a-conda-environment>`_ of the ``conda.yaml`` environment specification.
 Additional pip dependencies can be added to ``requirements.txt`` by including them as a pip dependency in a conda environment and logging the model with the environment.

 The following shows an example of saving a model with a specified conda environment and the corresponding content of the generated ``conda.yaml`` and ``requirements.txt`` files.

 .. code-block:: py

     conda_env = {
-        'channels': ['defaults', 'conda-forge'],
+        'channels': ['conda-forge'],
         'dependencies': [
             'python=3.8.8',
             'pip'],